tinygo-org/tinygo-site/content/getting-started/using-docker.md

 ## Using

+The paths used here are automatically resolved by `tinygo` relative to the installation directory.
+For your own code, you will probably want to use absolute paths.

 A docker container exists for easy access to the TinyGo CLI.
-For example, to compile `wasm.wasm` for the WebAssembly example, from the root of the repository:
+For example, to compile `wasm.wasm` for the WebAssembly export example:

-    docker run --rm -v $(pwd):/src tinygo/tinygo tinygo build -o /src/wasm.wasm -target wasm examples/wasm
+    docker run --rm -v $(pwd):/src tinygo/tinygo tinygo build -o wasm.wasm -target=wasm examples/wasm/export

+See the [WebAssembly page](../webassembly) for more information on executing the compiled WebAssembly.

 To compile `blinky1.hex` targeting an ARM microcontroller, such as the PCA10040: